 Funding Source

-FMS Administrative surcharge-Program Element (PE) 19 after 6 months post-SSC until closure.
+Foreign Military Sales (FMS) Administrative surcharge-Program Element (PE) 19 after 6 months post-SSC until closure.

 Expedited SSC reconciliation and case closure efforts requested by the purchaser beyond normal financial management standards.